Processed foods and your weight loss drug journey

 - Processed meats like sausages and nuggets

-These foods are convenient and easy to find.
-Unfortunately they often undermine the work you’re doing with your weight loss journey.
+These foods are convenient and easy to find, yes.
+But unfortunately they often undermine the work you’re doing with your weight loss journey.

 Multiple studies have linked ultra-processed foods with increased risks of: